kicap1992/barcode_scanner_admin/readme.rst

 Project From Kicap Karan
 ###################

-This is a project for Admin of Barcode Absensi
+This is a project for Admin of Barcode Scanner Absensi

 *******************
 Release Information